jacksondm33/bingrewards/README.md

 5. Rename `config.json.example` to `config.json`

-6. Open `config.json` and replace the examples with your email and password (not required)
+6. Open `config.json` and input your email and password (not required)

-7. Change any other settings if needed and save the file
+7. Change any of the other settings if needed

+8. Save and close the file

 8. Run `pip3 install requests bs4`